Medicaid Planning Attorneys in Northern Virginia

 - Community Spouse Income Allowance – In assessing income eligibility for Medicaid, the applicant’s income is determined without any deductions, even if the applicant is the main source of support for the husband and wife.
 If the community spouse’s income is less than $1,938.75 (in 2014) per month, she will be entitled to an allowance from her husband’s income to bring her income up to this minimum community spouse income allowance.
 This allowance can be increased up to $2,931 per month, depending on the cost of the community spouse’s housing.

 - Personal Needs Allowance – Once an applicant is approved for Medicaid, all his income is paid to the nursing home, less a deduction for his Medicare/health insurance premiums and any allowance granted to his community spouse.
 In addition, the Medicaid recipient can keep $40 per month as his personal needs allowance.
 This allowance is supposed to pay for things Medicaid does not cover such as clothes, shoes or a newspaper subscription.
 There are many nuances to these general rules.
-At Hale Ball Carlson Baumgartner Murphy, PLC, our Virginia Medicaid Attorneys can help your family plan for future Medicaid eligibility and make wise choices if a Medicaid spend-down is needed.
+At Hale Ball Carlson Baumgartner Murphy, PLC, our Virginia Attorneys can help your family plan for future Medicaid eligibility and make wise choices if a Medicaid spend-down is needed.
 Our attorneys can also help with estate planning to make sure your affairs are not left intestate.
 Speak with a Medicaid Planning Lawyer.
 Our attorneys can also help with other elder law needs, including divorce in the golden years and preventing elderly exploitation.

 Since 1980 the AV-rated law firm of HALE BALL MURPHY, PLC has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.